CrunchyData/postgres-operator/docs/content/_index.md

 #### Clone

-Create new clusters from your existing clusters with a simple [`pgo clone`](/pgo-client/reference/pgo_clone/) command.
+Create new clusters from your existing clusters or backups with [`pgo create cluster --restore-from`](/pgo-client/reference/pgo_create_cluster/).

 #### Connection Pooling